-ICANN Stewardship Transition Coordination Group (ICG) Secretariat
+IANA Stewardship Transition Coordination Group (ICG) Secretariat

 (Draft – v01)

 Introduction

 The IANA Stewardship Transition Coordination Group (ICG) agreed to have an Independent Secretary.
 It was further agreed that a dedicated staff from ICANN will provide logistics support to the secretarial functions.
 The role of the Secretariat would be mainly related to the administrative support and operational logistics of the Coordination Group proceedings.